shibatch/grantback/v0.4/VOD_REACTION_LICENSE.md

 d.
 "Permitted Platforms" refers to \`**\[Adopting Licensor: Replace this entire bracketed comment with your chosen list of at least one specific media sharing/streaming platform (e.g., "Twitch (www.twitch.tv)", "YouTube (www.youtube.com)").
 If listing platforms other than Twitch and YouTube, please do so carefully after thoroughly reading the "Important Considerations When Choosing/Adding Permitted Platforms" section in the "Guide for Streamers Adopting this License Template." \]**\`

 e.
-"Derivative Work" refers to any new digital work or material work created by the Licensee that incorporates or is derived from the Licensed Content.
+"Derivative Work" refers to any new digital work or material created by the Licensee that incorporates or is derived from the Licensed Content.

 f.
-"Attribution" means clearly displaying the Licensor's designated channel name (e.g., "**\[Licensor's Designated Channel Name for Attribution\]**") in text on screen OR clearly announcing it audibly within the Licensee's Derivative Work.
-The specific channel name for Attribution will be provided by the Licensor where the Licensed Content is made available (e.g., on the Licensor's channel page or in the description of the Licensed Content).
+"Attribution" means the clear and prominent identification of a party, performed by either visually displaying that party's designated name (e.g., in credits, as an on-screen overlay for a reasonable duration, or in a persistent description if the platform allows), OR by audibly stating that party's designated name clearly, OR by providing identification in a manner otherwise reasonable for the medium of the work.

 g.
 "Published Version" means a Derivative Work as publicly distributed or made available by the Licensee.